protobufjs/bytebuffer.js/README.md

 On long (int64) support
 -----------------------
 As of the [ECMAScript specification](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5), number types have a maximum value of 2^53.
-Beyond that, JavaScript falls back to double internally.
+Beyond that, behaviour might be unexpected.
 However, real long support requires the full 64 bits with the possibility to perform bitwise operations on the value for varint en-/decoding.
 So, to enable true long support in ByteBuffer.js, it optionally depends on [Long.js](https://github.com/dcodeIO/Long.js), which actually utilizes two 32 bit numbers internally.
 If you do not require long support at all, you can skip it and save the additional bandwidth.